awadhesh1/OBReturnKeyTextField/README.md

 # OBReturnKeyTextField
-A subclass of UITextfield using Reactive Cocoa for dynamically presenting keyboard return key according to text validation/condition.
+A subclass of UITextfield using Reactive Cocoa with a dynamic return-key keyboard button, set according to text validation/condition